-The CASL project ended in the context of a tumultuous year mired with a global pandemic, an intense national reckoning around race relations, and record-breaking environmental tragedies.
-As an endeavor to advance the role of informal science learning centers (ISLCs) as catalysts for building community science literacy, the project has learned from these multiple societal crises, highlighting the promise and the challenges for ISLCs setting out towards community engagement goals.
-Our explorations of what climate resilience partnerships require to be successful and how institutions play a critical role in climate resilience and literacy indicated consistent themes over the years of the project.
+The CASL project ended in the context of a tumultuous year mired with a global pandemic, an intense national reckoning around racism, and record-breaking environmental tragedies.
+As an endeavor to advance the role of ISLCs as catalysts for building community science literacy, the project has learned from these multiple societal crises, highlighting the promise and the challenges for ISLCs setting out towards community engagement goals.
+Our explorations of what climate resilience partnerships require to be successful and how institutions play a critical role in climate resilience and literacy indicated consistent themes over the three years of the project.